lincbrain/linc-archive/doc/design/linc_permissions.md

 ### Use case 3
 Use case 2 + Load the tractography-generated streamlines (i.e. `trk` file) into memory, convert the streamlines into the Neuroglancer skeleton format, and visualize in the Neuroglancer viewer as an additional layer.
+See [example notebook](https://github.com/neuroscales/ngtools/blob/main/notebooks/show_tract.ipynb).

 ## Requirements